-UBS is being bailed out by the Government of Singapore Investment Corporation GIC, which is investing CHF11 billion $9.74 billion, and an undisclosed strategic investor in the Middle East, who is investing CHF2 billion, in the Swiss bank.
+UBS is being bailed out by the Government of Singapore Investment Corporation (GIC), which is investing CHF11 billion ($9.74 billion), and an undisclosed strategic investor in the Middle East, who is investing CHF2 billion, in the Swiss bank.
 Both investors will buy mandatory convertible notes bearing a coupon of 9% which are convertible into shares in two years.
 The proceeds will count as tier-1 capital.
 The issuance is subject to shareholder approval in February 2008.

 Analysts estimate that GIC will have a 9% stake in UBS and the unidentified Middle East investor another 1.5%.
 GIC will become the largest single shareholder in UBS.
 It is not yet clear whether the GIC stake comes with board representation.

 In addition to the induction of new investors, UBS announced it will re-sell 36.4 million treasury shares previously intended to be cancelled to raise approximately CHF2 billion.
 It will also replace the 2007 cash dividend with a stock dividend to further boost tier-1 capital by CHF4.4 billion.

 The combined effect of the measures announced will be that UBS's regulatory tier-1 capital will be strengthened by around CHF19.4 billion.